Global-Ecosystems-Atlas/.github/profile/README.md

 #### Software

-The Global Ecosystem Atlas is supported by a range of technical partners that have developed software, datasets or computing systems used in developing the data products of the Global Ecosystems Atlas Initiative.
+The Global Ecosystems Atlas is supported by a range of technical partners that have developed software, datasets or computing systems used in developing the data products of the Global Ecosystems Atlas Initiative.

 - [AlphaEarth Foundations](https://developers.google.com/earth-engine/datasets/catalog/GOOGLE_SATELLITE_EMBEDDING_V1_ANNUAL#description)
 - [ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview)